Pot magnets and deep pot magnets made of neodymium and ferrite

 Pot magnets are available with neodymium and ferrite magnet cores, with a threaded bush, countersunk or cylindrical bore or external thread.
 As counterparts for pot magnets on non-metallic surfaces, you can also get metal discs to screw on and metal discs to glue on from us.

-Buy pot magnets: All advantages briefly
+Buy pot magnets: all advantages briefly

 Pot magnets have many advantages.
 Here is an overview of the most important ones: